hoehrmann/demo-parselov/README.md

 except by whether `,` or `|` is used to separate their children, both options would have to be put on the stack together, which violates the rule given above (one vertex has multiple successors that are not all `final` vertices).
-Still, if, for instance, they are also always closed together with no alternative than closing them, we could treat them as essentially the same vertex.
-Same if closing one of them is the only alternative, which would force a `pop`.
-It is also worth to note that for the `element` production the problem does not exist, so a cheap option would be to use a graph for the rare case of encounters with this obscure part of the XML format, and switch to using a stack once the actual document content is read.
+A cheap option would be to use a graph for the rare case of encounters with this obscure part of the XML format, and switch to using a stack once the actual document content is read.

-Now, if you recall that since `choice` and `seq` in the example above start at the same position, their `start` vertices will also occur in the same `backwards` state (which corresponds directly to `null_edges` and `char_edges`), and treating them as the same vertex can therefore be accomplished by linking `backwards` states together instead of the individual vertices.
-More on this later.

 The JSON grammar in RFC 4627 is more complicated.
 It makes liberal use of the `ws` production to indicate where ignorable white space